 The executor of the account should also set up a vacation autoresponder letting others know that the departing user is no longer working with the company and whom to contact instead.

-Additionally, the executor will look through the departing employees account to determine which of the remaining Google services were used on behalf of your organization by the former user.
-The agent will then decide whom to turn access over to.
+Additionally, the executor will look through the departing employees account to determine which of the remaining Google services were used on behalf of your organisation by the exiting user.
+The agent will then decide whom to turn the access over to.

 There are three different ways you can divert emails from a closed account.
 They include:

 - Catch all addresses – this is an email that intercepts any email sent to your domain in which a user account does not exist.
 A catch-all includes closed apps accounts and mistyped addresses.

 - User alias – assigns the departed users email address as an alias to a current employee.
 Typically, this would be the executor or someone hired to replace the former employee.